 The USC football jersey No. 55 for sale at the campus store.

-Out of Long Beach Poly High, where he had all-state honors in football and basketball, McGinest was All-Pac-10 Conference three straight years and given All-American status.
+Best known: McGinest was All-Pac-10 Conference three straight years and had All-American status.
 During his senior year, he was a Lombardi Award finalist.
-Starting every game at weak-side defensive end, McGinest finished his collegiate career with 193 tackles (134 solos), 29 sacks (171 yards), 48 tackles for loss (238 yards), and 26 passes batted away.
+Starting every game at weak-side defensive end, McGinest finished at USC with 193 tackles (134 solos), 29 sacks (171 yards), 48 tackles for loss (238 yards), and 26 passes batted away.
 The fourth overall pick of the 1994 draft by the New England Patriots, McGinest had a 15-year NFL career with two Pro Bowls and three Super Bowl titles.
+Not well remembered: Out of Long Beach Poly High, McGinest had all-state honors in football and basketball.

-USC coach John Robinson continued the No. 55 tradition with Claiborne, giving him the number he wore at Riverside North High.
-“We told him he had to wear 55 because he was going to be great player,” Robinson recalled.
+Best known: The only USC player to ever win the Butkus Award for the nation’s top linebacker in 1998 was given No. 55 by Trojans head coach John Robinson after he committed from Riverside North High, where he also wore that number.
+“We told him he had to wear 55 because he was going to be great player,” Robinson said.
 “He didn’t think it was great at the time.
 Once he got in it and recognized it was special, he liked it.”
-Claiborne went on to become the only USC player to win the Butkus Award, presented annually to the nation’s top linebacker.
-He was the No. 9 overall pick in the 1999 draft by Detroit.
-He went on to become the head football coach at Calabasas High in 2018 and was on the USC staff in 2020 as a quality control analyst.
+The Pac-10 Defensive Player of the Year in ’98 led USC in tackles with 107 (77 solo), interceptions (six, returning two for touchdowns) and in pass deflections (16).
+Not well remembered: The No. 9 overall pick in the 1999 draft by Detroit went on to become the head football coach at Calabasas High in 2018 and was on the USC staff in 2020 as a quality control analyst.

 Keith Rivers, USC football linebacker (2004 to 2007):

-Born in Riverside, Rivers decided to go to USC over many other offers to be the latest No. 55.
-USC linebacker coach Ken Norton Jr., gave him the nickname “The Shark” for his aggressive play.
-He started out on USC’s ’04 national title team as a freshman and would have 215 tackles in his 49-game career before he was the No. 9 overall pick of Cincinnati in the 2008 NFL draft.
+Best known: Born in Riverside, Rivers decided to go to USC over many other offers to be the latest No. 55.
+He started out on USC’s ’04 national title team as a freshman and had 215 tackles in his 49-game career, leading to the No. 9 overall pick of Cincinnati in the 2008 NFL draft.
 Rivers once said of honoring Seau by wearing No. 55: “It started with him and lived through all of the 55s that carry the torch.”
+Not well remembered: USC linebacker coach Ken Norton Jr., gave Rivers the nickname “The Shark” for his aggressive play.

 Have you heard this story: